MrAhmedElsayed/CircleEquationSolver/README.md

 - Standard form: (x - 3)² + (y + 2)² = 25
 - General form: x² + y² - 6x + 4y - 12 = 0

+## Creating the Desktop Application

+This project uses [PyInstaller](https://www.pyinstaller.org/) to create a standalone desktop application.

+### Steps to Create the Desktop Application

+1. Install PyInstaller:
+    ```sh
+    pip install pyinstaller
+    ```

+2. Navigate to the project directory and run PyInstaller:
+    ```sh
+    pyinstaller --onefile --windowed main.py
+    ```
+   Replace `main.py` with the name of your main Python script.

+3. PyInstaller will generate a `dist` folder containing the executable file.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please create an issue or submit a pull request.